frictionlessdata/datapackage/data-package-identifier/README.md

+---
 title: Data Package Identifier
----
 slug: data-package-identifier
----
 version: 1.0-alpha
----
+created: 17 August 2014
 updated: 02 November 2014
+abstract: Data Package Identifiers are small JSON-oriented structure or strings which identify a Data Package (and, usually, its location).
 ---
-created: 17 August 2014
----
-abstract:

-Data Package Identifiers are small JSON-oriented structure or strings which identify a Data Package (and, usually, its location).
----
-body:
+# Introduction

 Data Package Identifiers are a simple way to identify a Data Package (and its location) using a string or small JSON object.